haliphax/aethersprite/README.md

   Change the bot's nickname per-server
 - `only`
   Only allow whitelisted commands in a channel
-- `raid`
-  A collection of commands for scheduling and announcing raids
-- `safe`
-  A collection of commands for viewing faction safe contents - [Discord Bot Safe README]
 - `settings`
   A collection of commands for manipulating the bot's settings framework
-- `shop`
-  A collection of commands for viewing and maintaining crafting/alchemy/ammo shopping lists
-- `sm`
-  Announce the end of Sorcerers Might
-- `tick`
-  GMT timestamp and timespan (e.g. _"1 day, 8 hours, 4 minutes"_) of the next
-  tick (or _x_ ticks from now)

 ## Stand-alone settings